Carolyn Maloney: Elections

 In 1992, Maloney ran for Congress in what was then the 14th district.
 The district had previously been the 15th, represented by 15-year incumbent Bill Green, a progressive Republican.
 She won with 51% of the vote.
 The district, nicknamed the "silk stocking district", had been one of the few in the city in which Republicans usually did well; in fact, they held the seat for all but eight of the 56 years between 1937 and Maloney's victory.
-But it had been made significantly friendlier to Democrats by redistricting.
+However, redistricting made the district significantly friendlier to Democrats.
 The old 15th had been more or less coextensive with the Upper East Side, but the new 14th included Long Island City, portions of the Upper West Side, and a sliver of Brooklyn.
 Maloney also benefited from Bill Clinton's strong showing in the district.

 The core of Maloney's district was the Upper East Side, an area with a history of electing moderate Republicans.
 Their dominance waned throughout the 1990s, and by the early 2000s Democrats dominated every level of government.
-This was exemplified in 1994 (the year of the Republican Revolution), when a serious challenger to Maloney, Republican City Councilman Charles Millard, lost badly.
-No Republican has gotten more than 30% of the vote in the district since.
+This was exemplified in 1994 (the year of the Republican Revolution), when Maloney easily turned back a challenge from Republican City Councilman Charles Millard.
+Millard was the last reasonably well-financed Republican to run in the district; he was the last Republican to manage even 30 percent of the vote.

 In 2004, Maloney faced a potential Democratic primary challenge from Robert Jereski, a former Green Party political candidate and unsuccessful candidate for delegate to the 2004 Democratic National Convention on the slate of Dennis Kucinich.
 Jereski opposed the Iraq War while Maloney had initially voted for the resolution to authorize force; she later renounced the war, including at a town hall meeting in her district with antiwar Congressman John Murtha, where her comments made headlines.
 Jereski failed to qualify for the ballot because his petition was found to have invalid signatures, leaving him four short of the 1,250 required.

 In December 2008, Maloney hired a public-relations firm to help bolster her efforts to be named by Governor David Paterson as Hillary Clinton's successor in the U.S. Senate.
 She toured parts of the state, but was overshadowed by Caroline Kennedy's promotional tour for the same seat.
 Maloney interviewed with Paterson for 55 minutes.
 Public opinion polls placed Maloney's support for the Senate seat in the single digits, trailing the front-runner, then-State Attorney General Andrew Cuomo, although her bid was endorsed by the National Organization for Women Political Action Committee, the Feminist Majority Political Action Committee, New York Times columnist Nicholas Kristof, and other columnists and editorial boards.